Tired Of Beating Your Head Against The Wall Trying To Figure Out How To Deal With Your Loved One Having ADHD?

 19. He/she can’t wait for one’s turn or stay in a row.

-20. All things cut short, an ADHD child is like a toy that has never ending battery and is always on the go!!!!!!!
+20. To sum it up, an ADHD child is like a toy that has a never ending battery and is always on the go!!!!!!!